preciofishbone/OmniaDocsG2/working-with-documents/authoring-controlled-documents/working-with-published-documents/index.rst

 .. image:: related-processes-related-new.png

-3. Click in the field and type part of or the whole name of the process you have in mind, to search for it.
+3. Click in the field and type part of, or the whole, name of the process you have in mind, to search for it.

 4. Select the process.